hynekral/English-for-designers/02-intentional-aboutness/case-study.md

 I created patterns consisting of the quotation marks and used them on posters and tickets.
  ![tickets mockup](./img/pattern-tickets.png)
- `Tickets.`
+ `Theatre tickets.`

-Because there will be various events taking place in the theatre, I tried to design several motives that would distinguish the events, for example masks representing theatre plays or headphones representing music…
+Because there will be various events taking place in the theatre, I tried to design several icons that would distinguish the events, for example masks representing theatre plays or headphones representing music…
-![motive of hadphones and theatre masks](./img/motives.png) `Use of quotation marks.`
+![motive of hadphones and theatre masks](./img/motives.png) `Icons (headphones, masks)consisting of quotation marks.`

-Quotation mark could also appear in the restroom.
-![motive of a basin and a toilet](./img/toilet-motives.png) `Use of quotation marks.`
+![motive of a basin and a toilet](./img/toilet-motives.png) `Quotation mark could also appear in the restroom.`

 ![canvas bag merch](./img/merch.png)
 `Merch example.`

+I know that I still have a long way to go.
-So that was actually all I can write about this project.
-The SUD project has not been finished yet and I know that I still have a long way to go.
+This is an ongoing project, because the visual identity is still in progress and I know that I still have a long way to go.
+However the work that has been already done has been accepted positively.